-This watermelon panzanella is a marriage between a poorly risen sourdough (a long story) turned into homemade sourdough croutons and a large watermelon that happened to be sitting on my countertop.
-And that happy union became a variation on a classic summer salad.
+This panzanella first started with an unfortunate sourdough that rose poorly in the car because we were evacuating from a fire!
+But add to that a large watermelon that happened to be sitting on my countertop.
+And that lemons to lemonade situation became a variation on a classic summer salad.

 Traditional panzanella is an Italian bread salad made with tomatoes as the primary ingredient.
 In my version, sourdough croutons soak up summer flavors from the ripe and juicy watermelon.